dog-on-moon/moon-interval/docs/event_list.md

 - `Callable`
   - Calls a function on any Node in the scene.
+  - Has a state equivalent, which calls a function from the state dictionary (set externally).
 - `Property`
   - Changes a property on any Node in the scene.
   - Can lerp between two values.
+  - Has a state equivalent, which sets a property on a node from the state dictionary (set externally).
 - `Signal`
   - Emits a signal on any Node in the scene.
+  - Has a state equivalent, which emits a signal on a node from the state dictionary (set externally).